ScopeFoundry/scopefoundry.github.io/content/en/docs/12_databrowser-tutorials/_index.md

 ---

 [getting_started_docs]:/docs/1_getting-started/

-ScopeFoundry provides a DataBrowserApp that makes it easy for a user to explore a set of experimental results on their computer.
-It is a plug-in-based application, where data-type plug-ins (a `DataBrowserView`) can show relevant data within the file.
+ScopeFoundry provides a DataBrowserApp that makes it easy for users to explore a set of experimental results on their computer.
+It is a plug-in-based application, where data-type plug-ins (a `DataBrowserView`) can display relevant data within the file.

 The [FoundryDataBrowser project](https://github.com/ScopeFoundry/FoundryDataBrowser) is an example of the ScopeFoundry DataBrowser with a number of Views used to browse common experimental data at the Molecular Foundry.